Lux Docs

 5. Classical finality typically completes in 600-700ms.

-Phase 2: Dual Certificate Generation (Quantum Finality)
+Phase 2: QuasarCert Generation (Quantum Finality)

 BLS Path (fast, classical):